olena-syrotenko/design-patterns/README.md

 **Pitfalls**:
    - difficult to restrict what is added to hierarchy
    - creational of original tree is complex if number of nodes is high

+## Decorator
+**Purpose** - attach new behaviors to objects by placing these objects inside special wrapper objects.

+**When**:
+   - need to assign extra behaviors to objects at runtime without breaking the code
+   - not possible to extend an object’s behavior using inheritance

+**Implementation**:
+   1. define a Component that is interface needed or already used by client and its concrete implementation
+   2. define a Decorator that implements Component and also has reference to a concrete component implementation
+   3. provide additional behavior in decorator methods - decorator should add helpful small behaviors to object's original behavior and don't change meaning of operation.

+**Pitfalls**:
+   - can grow up to a large number of classes, where each class adds a small functionality.

+## Facade
+**Purpose** - provide a simplified interface to a library, a framework or any other complex set of classes.

+**When**:
+   - need to have a limited but straightforward interface to a complex subsystem
+   - client is tightly coupled with a large number of interfaces and classes of a subsystem

+**Implementation**:
+  - create a Facade class with method that exposes each of the "use case" of subsystem.
+Can be an interface to take care of working with different subsystems

+**Pitfalls**:
+   - can hide improperly designed API
+   - misuse as a "container of related methods"